Most Common First Jump Questions Answered

 6) Can I wear ‘this’?

 No accessories are allowed.
 So, think streamlined and make sure nothing is dangling off you.
 Leave anything that might ‘snag’ on the ground.
-Also, this is important, make sure you have athletic shoes and no uggs or slippers allowed.
-You have to be sure footed.
+Also, this is important, make sure you have athletic shoes.
+Uggs or slippers are not allowed.

 7) Can I bring my go pro?